Choosing a bike helmet can be one of those things you might not think twice about, but it's important to not just pick up the first one you find.

 The first thing you should consider when purchasing a bike helmet is what size will fit your head and head shape.
 Typically, bike shops and online vendors will have helpful sizing guides to help you find the right fit.
 Just keep in mind that sizes will vary from brand to brand, which is why you should always take some measurements.

-"The right size is critical," says Eddie Meek, customer experience manager at Priority Bicycles.
+"The right size is critical," Meek says.
 "You can get a general sense of what size you want by measuring, but it's really ideal to try on the style you're into before purchasing, unless you're familiar with the way that a brand or particular model fits."

 Meek says that the right fit should be snug but not uncomfortable, and if the style is too loose, it might not offer the protection you need.
 You want the helmet to fit low on your forehead with only one to two fingers fitting between the bottom of your helmet and your eyebrows.